jcradzwill/Create-custom-title-bar-in-Kivy/README.txt

 ------------uiautomation Source Code File Modification Steps------------

-The next set of steps below involve updating the uiautomation Source code located here: Python37-32\Lib\site-packages\uiautomation\uiautomation.py.
+The next set of steps below involve updating the uiautomation source code located here: Python37-32\Lib\site-packages\uiautomation\uiautomation.py.
 You can open the uiautomation source code file using an IDE to modify the code.

 1) Locate the existing 'def ControlFromPoint' method in the file and add these 3 new methods below it (see where it says NEW CODE HERE):